Audit Commission (United Kingdom): Westminster Council 'homes-for-votes'

 The gerrymandering Homes for votes scandal at Westminster Council was uncovered by the Audit Commission's District Auditor, John Magill, who found that between 1987 and 1989, council houses were sold at below market value to families likely to vote Conservative.

 Mr Magill found the former leader of the council, Dame Shirley Porter and five other council officials 'jointly and severally' liable for repaying £36.1 million to the council.
 Mr Magill's verdict was upheld in the House of Lords in 2001.
 Dame Shirley Porter eventually settled in 2004, paying £12.3 million to Westminster Council.

 National Fraud Initiative

-Since 1996 the Audit Commission has run the National Fraud Initiative, a UK-wide anti-fraud programme.
+The Audit Commission ran the National Fraud Initiative from 1996, a UK-wide anti-fraud programme.
 Between 1996 and 2013 it traced £1.17 billion in fraud, including £215 million in 2008-9, as more councils provided data and most recently £203m in 2012-13.